Mastro-Gibbs/atl/README.md

 # autogit

->Tool for lazy linux developers.
+Tool for lazy linux developers.
+Automate the Git authentication process.
+Automatically inserts username and password (token).
+This data is stored in / home / <user> /.autogit/supersecrets, previously encrypted for security.
 ---

 ## Supported packages manager